ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

   suggest we the schedulers defined in {{I-D.ietf-tsvwg-sctp-ndata}}.

 * Maximum Content Size Before Connection Establishment:
-  This numeric property can be queried by the application after creating a Connection.
-It represents the maximum Content size that can be sent before or during Connection establishment, see also {{send-idempotent}}.
+  This numeric property represents the maximum Content size that can be sent before or during Connection establishment, see also {{send-idempotent}}.
   It is given in Bytes.